 We are passionate about representing parents seeking more time with their children whether at the beginning stages of a divorce or when seeking a visitation modification after the divorce has been final for years.
 We file ex parte, emergency motions where there are domestic violence or substance abuse issues or where law enforcement is involved.
 We strategize longer, more drawn out processes when circumstances call for it – I call it a “double jump” like in checkers – when we play for one custodial order for a period of time solely with the intention to make a second request for a larger timeshare later.
 We deal with challenging out-of-state custody disputes as well as disputes between parents who are nearly neighbors.
 We also deal with challenging health, educational or religious issues in parenting – these are the Joint Legal Custody issues.
 We have worked with parents of sick children limited by religious beliefs, with parents of children whose health issues threaten their ability to work and earn income, with parents who are facing off with a spouse a deeply divergent religious tradition than their own, and with the issues of parochial and other private schools.

-The Law Office of M. Jude Egan brings expertise into the area of child custody and visitation issues.
+The Law Offices of M. Jude Egan brings expertise into the area of child custody and visitation issues.